elkrien/RebornOS-rice/README.md

    cd RebornOS-rice
    ```

-2. Set selected wallpaper in Your system settings.
+2. Set selected wallpaper in Your system's settings.

 #####